 Praise your child every time they correctly identify a letter.
 Positive reinforcement builds confidence and motivation — two essential ingredients for successful early learning!

 Teaching kids to find and identify letters A-Z doesn’t have to be complicated or stressful!
-With the right mix of fun activities, consistent practice, and free printable worksheets, every child can build strong letter recognition skills.
+With the right mix of fun activities, consistent practice, and free printable Find the Letters worksheets, every child can build strong letter recognition skills.

 Remember — the goal is to make letters familiar, meaningful, and fun.
 Start with their name, add games and worksheets, and celebrate every small win along the way!